-- IP cores-To instantiate IP cores, drag the IP core from the Catalog into the SmartDesign Canvas.
+- IP cores-For IP cores there are two methods for instantiation:To instantiate IP cores, drag the IP core from the Catalog into the SmartDesign Canvas.
 Configure the IP cores in the IP Core Configurator before it can be dropped in the SmartDesign Canvas.
 IP cores displayed in the Catalog as italics are cores that are available in Microchip IP Core Repositories, but are not yet downloaded to the vault (the disk location where downloaded cores are stored).
-Download the IP core prior to configuration and instantiation. - HDL files-To instantiate HDL design blocks, drag the HDL design file from the Design Hierarchy into the SmartDesign Canvas. - HDL+ cores-HDL+ cores are HDL files where the parameters and generics are used and a core has been generated out of it (right-click HDL file > Create Core from HDL).
-Drag and drop the HDL+ module into the SmartDesign canvas.
-The HDL core becomes configurable inside the SmartDesign canvas.
-Open the configurator to set the values for the parameters and generics.
-An interface bus may also be added to the HDL+ core, and it will show up in the SmartDesign with a bus interface pin that can be used to easily connect to the appropriate bus IP Core inside SmartDesign Canvas. - Re-usable Design Blocks (.cxz) file-Drag and drop the design blocks (.cxz) from the Design Hierarchy into the SmartDesign canvas.
-Design blocks are components that may have completed layout in a different Libero SoC project and exported/published, to be ready for re-use in a higher level design as a component.
+Download the IP core prior to configuration and instantiation. - HDL files-To instantiate HDL modules, drag the HDL module from the Design Hierarchy into the SmartDesign Canvas - HDL Cores-HDL cores are typically parameterized HDL modules with or without bus interface ports.
+HDL Core must first be created from an HDL module in the Design Hierarchy are used and a core has been generated out of it (right-click HDL file > Create Core from HDL).
+Drag and drop the HDL Core module into the SmartDesign canvas.
+Parameterized HDL Cores are configurable inside the SmartDesign canvas.
+Open the configurator to set the values for the parameters.
+An bus interface may also be added to the HDL Core, and it will show up in the SmartDesign with a bus interface pin that can be used to easily connect to the appropriate bus IP Core inside SmartDesign Canvas. - Design Blocks file-Drag and drop the design blocks from the Design Hierarchy into the SmartDesign canvas.
+Design blocks are components that may have completed layout in a different Libero SoC project and exported/published, to be ready for use in a top-level design as a component with placement and optionally routing information.
+Design blocks are typically use to control timing for design blocks that have very tight timing contraints that are difficult to meet within the full design.
 The design blocks must be imported into the current Libero SoC project to be instantiated in SmartDesign.
 The following figure shows how to instantiate a design block.

 Figure 1-2.
-Design Block (.cxz) Instantiation
+Design Block Instantiation

-• SmartDesign Components-Another SmartDesign component (.cxf) can be instantiated in the SmartDesign.
-Drag and drop the Smart Design component (.cxf) from the Design Hierarchy into the SmartDesign canvas.
-Instantiation can also be done by right-clicking the (top) module name in the Design Hierarchy and choosing

-Instantiate.
-The component (.cxf) and its corresponding HDL files and IP cores must be imported into the current project and configured before instantiating in the new SmartDesign project.
+SmartDesign Components-Another SmartDesign component (\.cxf) can be instantiated in the SmartDesign.
+Drag and drop the Smart Design component (\.cxf) from the Design Hierarchy into the SmartDesign canvas.
+Instantiation can also be done by right-clicking the (top) module name in the Design Hierarchy and choosing Instantiate.
+The component (\.cxf) and its corresponding HDL files and IP cores must be imported into the current project and configured before instantiating in the new SmartDesign project.

 Figure 1-3.
-SmartDesign Component (.cxf) Instantiation
+SmartDesign Component Instantiation